Take a moment to reflect, learn, and be inspired by diocesan NFP coordinators who are faithful, smart, hard-working, creative, and generous!

 Chastity Education and the NFP Coordinator

-- Parent/Child Chastity and Fertility Appreciation
+Parent/Child Chastity and Fertility Appreciation

-"A Gift for NFP Teachers/Couples,"
+- "A Gift for NFP Teachers/Couples,"

 Mary Pat Van Epps.
 Published in the USCCB's Diocesan Activity Report for NFP (1990).

 The NFP coordinator for the Diocese of Memphis, Mary Pat Van Epps, shares encouraging stories about her Mother/Daughter and Father/Son programs in the parishes.
 Mary Pat calls these programs a true gift for families and the NFP movement!
 (NB: Mrs. Van Epps has given the USCCB permission to share the original curriculum.
-Please contact @email for a digital copy.)
+Please contact @email for a digital copy.

 Diocesan NFP Programming

-- Helping couples--Choosing an NFP Method
+Helping couples to Choose an NFP Method

-Perspectives and Strategies Differ in the Archdioceses of Galveston-Houston and Boston
+- Perspectives and Strategies Differ in the Archdioceses of Galveston-Houston and Boston

 Diocesan NFP coordinators Joe DeVet (Galveston-Houston) and Mary Finnegan (Boston) weigh in with their different perspectives and strategies on how to match couples with a method of NFP.

-- Inspiration
+Inspiration

-NFP Conversations with diocesan pioneers (Video, 2020)
+- NFP Conversations with diocesan pioneers (V2020)

 Donna Dausman (Diocese of Springfield in Il) and Mary Pat Van Epps (Diocese of Memphis).
 Listen, laugh, and be inspired by these two diocesan NFP pioneers who remember what it was like in the early days of diocesan NFP ministry in the USA.

-Whistling a Different Tune,
+- Whistling a Different Tune,

 Stella Kitchen.
 Published in the USCCB's NFP Forum, Diocesan Activity Report (1996).